unibo-spe/spe-slides/content/10-ddd/_index.md

 - Currencies are represented by a name, a symbol and an acronym
     - e.g. Euro, EUR, €
-    - e.g. USA Dollar, USD, $
+    - e.g. US Dollar, USD, $

 - Exchange rates keep track of the conversion rate
     + from a source currency
     + to a destination currency
-    + in a particular moment
+    + at a particular moment

-- Information about exchange rates can be attained from the Internet
+- Information about exchange rates can be obtained from the Internet

 - We can compute the price of each product, in any currency, at any moment